-- (i) Training, education and hostel services are charged on accural basis except for State Bank Officers Training Courses (SBOTs) which are provided free of cost, to trainees sent by the State Bank of Pakistan. - (ii) Interest on bank accounts and on investment is accounted for on a time proportion basis using the applicable rate of interest.
+- (i) Training, education and hostel services are charged on accrual basis except for the trainings arranged for the officers of State Bank of Pakistan (the Parent entity) which are provided free of cost excluding training programmes financed by International Institutions. - (ii) Interest on bank accounts and on investment is accounted for on a time proportion basis using the applicable rate of interest.